 Fellows are students who reside in the New York City metropolitan area and pursue graduate degrees in public administration, public health, emergency management, public safety, public policy, and other related fields.
 Fellows engage in a wide variety of activities, including representing their assigned agency at community and local government meetings, undertaking various individual and agency-directed projects, organizing and participating in community service projects, and working towards enhancing the preparedness and resilience of New York City.

-The 2019-2020 academic year marks the eighth year of the fellowship program.
+The 2021-2022 academic year marks the tenth year of the fellowship program.
 Since it has started, more than 80 alumni and fellows have contributed close to 33,000 service hours to New York City agencies and nonprofit organizations.
 More than half of fellowship alumni have moved on to careers in New York City and New York State government, while the remaining alumni have found exciting careers in nonprofit and private organizations around the world.

 To learn more about the fellows and their work, follow the fellowship on LinkedIn.